imarc/opus/README.md

 }
 ```

-## Root Package Integrity
+## Project Integrity

-Because Opus copies files out of your vendor directory and into your project application or website, there are some checks and balances in place which seek to ensure the integrity of your code.
-Let's go through some of the basics here.
+Because Opus copies files out of your vendor directory and into your project, there are some checks
+and balances in place which seek to ensure the integrity of your code.
+Let's go through some of
+the basics here.

 ### Installation Integrity

-During installation operations Opus will raise a conflict in the event a file it is attempting to copy already exists.
-This conflict can be responded to directly by the user and will prompt as to whether or not the file should be overwritten or kept.
-Additionally, it is possible to quickly view the difference between the files before making a decision.
+During installation operations Opus will raise a conflict in the event a file it is attempting to
+copy already exists.
+This conflict can be responded to directly by the user and will prompt as to
+whether or not the file should be overwritten or kept.
+Additionally, it is possible to quickly
+view the difference between the files before making a decision.

 ### Update Integrity

-The completion of an installation writes some meta information about the current state of files copied by Opus to an `opus.map` file in the root working directory of your project.
-This file is then consulted for information regarding any files that may be overwritten during future updates.
+The completion of an installation writes some meta information about the current state of files
+copied by Opus to an `opus.map` file in the root directory of your project.
+This file is then
+consulted for information regarding any files that may be overwritten during future updates.

-Unlike installation, however, because it is expected that files will exist, and because various projects might have different needs, the integrity is configurable.
-As noted above, you can specify an `"integrity"` option on your project's Opus options with a value of `high`, `medium`, or `low`:
+Unlike installation, however, because it is expected that files will exist, and because various
+projects might have different needs, the integrity is configurable.
+As noted above, you can
+specify an `"integrity"` option on your project's Opus options with a value of `high`, `medium`,
+or `low`:

 ```json
 "name": "<framework>",